testit-tms/adapters-js/testcafe-reporter-testit/README.md

 ### Properties

 Description of metadata properties:
-- `workItemIds` - a method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `workItemId` - a method that links an autotest with a manual test.
+Receives a single globalId
+- `workItemIds` - deprecated, use `workItemId` instead
 - `displayName` - internal autotest name (used in Test IT)
 - `externalId` - unique internal autotest ID (used in Test IT)
 - `title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used